 Instructions

 - Make the pancake dough.
-Combine the flour with salt and warm water in a large bowl and mix until a rough dough form.
+Combine the flour with salt and warm water in a large bowl and mix until a rough dough forms.
 Lightly dust a clean work counter with flour and transfer the dough to the counter.
 Knead the dough until smooth, about 7-8 minutes.
 Drizzle a clean bowl with 1 tablespoon oil and place the dough inside.
 Cover with plastic wrap and let rest for 1 hour.

 - Preheat oven to 425 degrees F.